List of automobiles notable for negative reception: VAZ-2101/Lada Riva/Zhiguli (1970–2013)

 Sellyourproblemcar.com included it in its list of "Five of the worst cars ever made", saying that it was "an all-round disaster.
-Its poor tank-like handing, negligible engine performance and boxy design meant the Lada was already a thing of the past when it rolled off production in the 80s.
-In Russia during the Soviet era the Lada (or "Zhiguli" as it was called in the domestic market) was an immensely popular model, with people queuing up to get their hands on one.
+Its poor tank-like handling, negligible engine performance, and boxy design meant the Lada was already a thing of the past when it rolled off production in the 80s.
+In Russia, during the Soviet era, the Lada (or "Zhiguli" as it was called in the domestic market) was an immensely popular model, with people queuing up to get their hands on one.
 Over the years, however, the Lada has found itself a symbol of the decline of the Russian automobile industry."
 An updated version of the original model known as the VAZ-2105 was launched in 1980, although some markets (including the UK) did not receive it for a number of years afterward.
 The updated model was released as the Lada Riva in the UK and Lada Nova in most other European markets.
 Despite its reputation, it contributed to the Lada brand selling more than 30,000 units a year in the late 1980s.
 The newer Samara and the Niva 4X4 also sold well.
 However, their dated designs and technical layout, combined with growing competition from Asian low-cost brands such as Hyundai and Proton, made Lada's market share decline from the early 1990s.
 Faced with the difficulty of its models reaching EU emissions requirements, Lada withdrew from the UK and most other Western European markets in 1997.
 It is the third-best-selling car of all time after the Ford Model T and VW Beetle.
 Its production run of 43 years also makes it one of the longest-produced cars of all time.
 It has developed a strong cult following, and is a recognizable cultural icon of Russia and the Soviet Union, and is still a common sight in both Russia and the former Soviet states.